We are now accepting applications to join the Leadership Douglas County Class of 2020. The Class begins in January.

 The Carson Valley Chamber of Commerce produces this long running educational program.

-What to Expect: Sessions are conducted by experienced community leaders emphasizing leadership skills.
+Sessions are conducted by experienced community leaders emphasizing leadership skills.
+One hour classroom sessions focused on particular aspects of leadership start most of the class days.
 In all, nine days examine the diverse and dynamic components of Douglas County, and there is one orientation and one summation/graduation day.